Endocrine Disruptors In Drinking Water: Its Examples, Effects, And Common Sources

 Use Homemade Beauty Products

 Switch to homemade or natural personal hygiene products to avoid exposure to endocrine disruptors.
-Choose products that do not contain chemicals, and you can buy this at your local stores.
+Choose products that do not contain chemicals, and you can buy them at your local stores.
 You can also cut down your daily use of these products if possible.

 Wash your Hands Often